-Mount Royal is the mountain in the center of the city which Montréal is named after.
+Mount Royal is the mountain in the center of the city, and it is what Montréal is named after.
 We hiked up the mountain at nighttime and the view of the city lit up in the darkness was spectacular.
 You can take a set of stairs to get to the mountaintop, or you can hike up a trail that circles around the mountain during the day.
 Whether you’re wanting a romantic evening admiring the city lights or a nice workout during the day, visiting Mount Royal is a definite must-do.

 I was very lucky to experience Montréal with my father-in-law, who grew up in the city.
 He took us to his favorite places from his childhood, which included the Canadian countryside.
 I definitely recommend taking a day trip out to the countryside, it is so peaceful and is relatively untouched by human development.